youswiftlmao/foxie-the-desktop-pet/README.md

 2. Sleeps when low on energy
 3. Occasionally gets the zoomies
 4. Reacts to pets and lots of other interactions
-5. Pick him up by his neck and drag him around (he gets annoying at times)

 ## Happiness System